Von G. Keetch: Education and legal career

 Keetch held a bachelor's degree from Brigham Young University (BYU) and a law degree from the J. Reuben Clark Law School.
 He was the managing editor of the BYU Law Review from 1986 to 1987 and was an adjunct law professor at BYU.
 Keetch served as a law clerk to Judge George C. Pratt of the United States Court of Appeals for the Second Circuit as well as Chief Justice Warren Burger and Justice Antonin Scalia of the United States Supreme Court.
 Keetch was clerk to Scalia when Scalia wrote the ruling in Employment Division v.
-Smith, a ruling Keetch has worked to overturn or at least lessen in impact ever since.
+Smith, a ruling Keetch subsequently worked to overturn or at least lessen in impact.

 Keetch served as a member of Utah's Appellate Court Nominating Commission, a position to which he was appointed by former Utah governor Jon Huntsman, Jr.

 While Keetch was an instructor at the J. Reuben Clark Law School, one of his students was Mike Lee.

 Keetch, along with Matthew K. Richards, co-wrote "The Need for Legislation to enshrine religious liberty in the Land Use Context".
 This is one of the leading works cited by religious freedom advocacy groups such as the Becket Fund.

 Keetch, along with Kirton McConkie's Alexander Dushku, filed many cases related to the Religious Land Use and Institutionalized Persons Act.
 In 2007, they presented an amicus curiae brief to the United States Supreme Court in behalf of a large coalition of religious organizations in defense of a broad interpretation of burdening of religious freedom.